root-project/root/tree/ntuple/v7/doc/specifications.md

 If `flag==0x04` (_type checksum_) is set, the field metadata contain the checksum of the ROOT streamer info.
 This checksum is only used for I/O rules in order to find types that are identified by checksum.

-If `flag==0x08` (_field with range_) is set, the field metadata contain the range of valid values for this field (used e.g. for quantized real values, see Column Description section).

 Depending on the flags, the following optional values follow:

 ```